What Makes "Grass-fed" Whey the BEST?

 Feeding Dairy Cattle for Quantity NOT Quality

-The Reality is, our creator made ruminant digestive systems to literally convert organic plant life into milk that's rich in fat and protein.
-Ruminant stomach chambers represent one of Mother Nature's greatest engineering feats and reside with these beautiful creatures.
+The Reality is, our creator made ruminant digestive systems to convert organic plant life into milk that's rich in fat and protein.
+Ruminant stomach chambers represent one of Mother Nature's greatest engineering feats and are worthy of preservation at all costs.

-- Uniformity - By mixing all the components into a uniform solution, the freedom of the animal to listen to it's body for direction as to the correct proportions of each food element no longer exists.
+- Uniformity - By mixing all the feed components into a uniform solution, the freedoms of the animal to listen to its body for direction as to the correct proportions of each food element no longer exists.
 All cows look the same; therefore, they need the same nutrition is a logic-fallacy.

-- Reduced Labor Costs - because all animals eat when told, on a schedule, not when they are hungry.
+- Reduced Labor Costs - All animals eat when told, on a schedule, not when they are hungry.
 The operation and the laborers are the only beneficiaries of a fixed program, no matter the season or critical stages of the animals' development.

 - Inventory Management - The ability to exhaust a variety of different feeds that may be economical over the others at any given time.
-Feeds that a cow might never have an affinity towards if it weren't grouped into a one size fits all mix.
-The "Sloppy Joe" of the farm world.
+Feeds that a cow might never have an affinity towards if not grouped into a one size fits all mix—the "Sloppy Joe" of the farm world.

-- Milk Production Increase - like concentrates, these feed mixtures are rich in nutrient density designed to over stimulate the animals reproductive glands.
-The cows needs to eat a lot less, for a shorter time, to spend more time (up to 4 times daily) at the milking parlor.
-This is compared to spending all day on pasture and being milked at most twice each day, the stresses on the animal bare a heavy burden on their health.
+- Milk Production Increase - Similar to concentrates, these feed mixtures are nutrient-rich and designed to overstimulate the animals' reproductive glands.
+The cows need to eat a lot less and for a shorter time to spend up to 4 times daily at the milking parlor.
+Compared to spending all day on pasture and being milked at most twice each day, the stresses on the animal bare a heavy burden on their health.

-- Reproductive efficiency - Everything is predictable and cheaper when diet is standardized and all animals are treated like machines.
+- Reproductive efficiency - Everything is predictable and cheaper when the diet is standardized, and all animals receive machine-like treatment.